Blazefyre0385/XIVWebParser/README.md

 In order for this setup to work you will need the following items installed and setup first:

 * [Advanced Combat Tracker](https://advancedcombattracker.com/download.php) - with the FFXIV Plugin enabled
-* Microsoft SQL Server or MySQL database
+* Microsoft SQL Server or [MySQL database](https://dev.mysql.com/downloads/installer/)
 * A computer with Internet Information Services (IIS) setup and running.
+* Port forwarding setup to allow HTTP or HTTPS pass-through.

 ## Screenshots